Persistence of Galois property of hypersurfaces over algebraic integers across other characteristics: Preliminary

 We set $C:= \in{\rm GL}(n+2,k)$.
 Then

 The matrix $CASA^{-1}C^{-1}= =ASA^{-1}$ induces an automorphism $g_{ASA^{-1}}$ of $\mac Y$.
 Since $s_{11}^{d-1}=1$, $s_{11}^i\neq1$ for $i=1,\ldots, d-2$, and there exists $t\in k^{\ast}$ such that

-we obtain $B^{\ast}G_i(\X)=0$ for $i=2,\ldots,d-1$.
+we obtain $B^{\ast}G_i=0$ for $i=2,\ldots,d-1$.
 Since $B\in{\rm GL}(n+1,k)$, we have

-For the case where $\mathrm{char}(k)$ is not a prime factor of $d$, the sufficient and necessary conditions for $P$ to be an extendable outer Galois point can be established in a similar manner as above.
+For the case where $\mathrm{char}(k)$ is not a prime factor of $d$ and that $k$ has a primitive $d$-th root $e_d$ of unity, the sufficient and necessary conditions for $P$ to be an extendable outer Galois point can be established in a similar manner as above.
 An important observation is that when $P$ is an extendable outer Galois point for $\mac X$, its Galois group $G_{\pi_P}$ is generated by an automorphism represented by a matrix of the form